 In fact, the crew just installed a $2 billion cosmic particle detector called the Alpha Magnetic Spectrometer, which will hunt for dark matter, cosmic rays and antimatter galaxies.

-"Really a premier physics experiment," Kelly says.
-"They've been working on this thing – a lot of people — for a long time."
+"[It's] really a premier physics experiment that's supported by 16 different countries, 600 physicists," Kelly says.
+"They've been working on this thing — a lot of people — for a long time."
 Finally having it aboard the space station, Kelly says, is a "great day for science."

 The astronauts stay busy keeping themselves in shape, too.
-"Just to maintain your bone mass, you need to exercise about 2 hours a day up here," Coleman says.
+"Just to maintain your bone mass, you need to exercise about two hours a day up here," Coleman says.

 "So I would say every day is a busy day — and a great day — up here."